What are Common-Pool Resources?

 - Some forum or plan of action for resolution of conflicts if/when they arise

 With most common-pool resources, legislation, the establishment of rules, and conflict resolution are done at a local level so that the resources aren’t opened up further to overuse or exploitation.
-The government typically only steps in or is involved if the resources are part of a trade agreement or if disputes over the resources exceed the ability of local governors or other officials to control.
+The government typically only steps in or is involved if the resources are part of a trade agreement or if disputes over the resources exceed the ability of local officials to control.

 In some cases, the government must be included so that overuse of the resource – or exploitation of it – doesn’t harm the broader community or the country, or create a global impact.